Superman II: Box office

 The film opened on 19 screens in Australia and grossed A$287,072 in its first four days.
 On its opening weekend in the United States and Canada, Superman II broke box office records with a first day gross of $4.3 million.
-The next day, it grossed $5.5 million, which at the time was the highest-single box office day, surpassing the record previously set by Star Wars (1977) with $4.5 million.
+The next day, it grossed $5.5 million, which at the time was the highest single-day box office day, surpassing the record previously set by Star Wars (1977) with $4.5 million.
 It also recorded the highest-grossing weekend up to that time with $14.1 million, surpassing the record $11.9 million set by Star Trek: The Motion Picture (1979) and the $13.1 million 4-day weekend set by Superman in its third weekend.

 The film remained number one for the next three weekends, outpacing Raiders of the Lost Ark, but Raiders eventually overtook it and returned to number one in its sixth week of release.
 In its first month of release, Superman II had grossed $75 million, and went on to gross $108.2 million in the United States and Canada (with the gross rental coming to $65 million), the third highest-grossing film of 1981.
 Internationally, it grossed $108.2 million for a worldwide total of $216.3 million.